JonaLibonati/myPyClasses/directory/README.md

 ```

 ### tree(levels: int)
-Prints on the terminal the tree of files and direcoties.
+Prints on the terminal the tree of files and directories.
 The levels parameter indicates how deep to print.
 ```
 dir.tree(0)